rajnathsah/Oracle-Scripts-and-Notes/Notes/Oracle Memory Architecture.md

 Software Code Areas:
 * Memory area from where Stored code executes
    * System global area (SGA)
       * Holds the shared memory structures, for server and background processes.
       * Holds the Oracle Database instance.
       * Holds cached data blocks and shared SQL areas.

-      Database Buffer Cache
+   * Database Buffer Cache
       * Holds copies of data blocks read from datafiles
-         * LRU(Least recently used) Lists, MRU(Most recently used),
-           Pinned Buffers (Currently in use buffer locations), Free Buffers
+      * LRU(Least recently used) Lists, MRU(Most recently used),Pinned Buffers (Currently in use buffer locations), Free Buffers

-      Redo Log Buffer
+   * Redo Log Buffer
       * All DML /DDL entries are copied from the user's memory space to the redo log buffer in the SGA.
-Which is continuous and sequential buffer sequence.
-           A background process LGWR(LogWriter) writes the redo log buffer to the active redo log file (on disk).
+Which is continuous and sequential buffer sequence.A background process LGWR(LogWriter) writes the redo log buffer to the active redo log file (on disk).

-      Shared Pool
+   * Shared Pool
       * Library Cache, Dictionary Cache, Result Cache
       * Shared area for all SQL PL/SQL executions and result cache (to use common execution data elements)

-      Large Pool (Session Memory  and I/O Process) Java Pool  (For Oracle Java Stored Procs execution and handling) Streams Pool (For Replication with Oracle Streams)
+   * Large Pool (Session Memory  and I/O Process)
+   * Java Pool  (For Oracle Java Stored Procs execution and handling)
+   * Streams Pool (For Replication with Oracle Streams)

-   Program Global Area (PGA)
+   * Program Global Area (PGA)
       * Memory to process SQL statement
       * Memory to hold logon other session information.
       * Cursors and SQL Areas
       * Persistent area, This area contains bind variable values
       * Runtime area, Query execution state information
       * SQL work areas, For joins, group by sort operations

 #### ORACLE STORAGE

-      Oracle Data Blocks
+   * Oracle Data Blocks
-         * Rows are stored in datablocks
-           (Block Size can be set using DB_BLOCK_SIZE Initialization parameter).
+      * Rows are stored in datablocks (Block Size can be set using DB_BLOCK_SIZE Initialization parameter).
       * Each block has Header info, Row Data (PCTUSED) and Free Space(PCTFREE)
       * PCTUSED: Percentage of the block that can be used for the row insert.
       * PCTFREE: Percentage of the block that can be used for the row update.
       * Row Chaining, row spanning across multiple blocks.

-      Oracle Extents
+   * Oracle Extents
       * Logical unit of database storage space allocation made up of a number of contiguous data blocks.
       * To dealloate space use the statement: ALTER TABLE table_name DEALLOCATE UNUSED;
       * INITIAL, NEXT, PCTINCREASE and MINEXTENTS, Size parameters for Extents

-      Oracle Segments
+   * Oracle Segments
       * Set of extents for a specific logical storage structure (Table, Materialized View) in a tablespace.

-      Temp Segment
+   * Temp Segment
       * Temporary workspace for intermediate stages of SQL statement parsing and execution.
       * CREATE INDEX, GROUP BY, ORDER BY, Select Distinct, UNION, INTERSECT, MINUS.
       * As a SQL statement is also a logical storage structure (temporarily untill its executed).

-      Undo Segment
+   * Undo Segment
       * ROLLBACK data is saved here untill a commit is issued.